Skip to content

 Episode #2

-OASI, occupational benefits (BVG) and the third pillar.
+The state pension (OASI), the occupational pension, and the voluntary third pillar.

 Episode #3

-Find out how to make the right decision for your situation and your project.
+Discover how to make the right choice depending on your situation and your long-term plans.

 Episode #4